tc39/proposal-structs/README.md

 - worker worker
 - worker main

-### Attaching behavior to shared structs

-This is an involved topic.
-See [ATTACHING-BEHAVIOR.md](ATTACHING-BEHAVIOR.md).

 ### Synchronization primitives

 Non-recursive mutexes and conditional variables are well-understood synchronization primitives.
 Structured data sharing are well served by these higher-level synchronization primitives beyond `Atomics.wait` and `Atomics.notify`.

-Pending future work on method and code sharing, mutexes and conditional variables are currently proposed as opaque, prototypeless shared objects to be used with static methods.
+Mutexes and conditional variables are currently proposed as shared objects with realm-local [[Prototype]]s.

 Minimal examples below.